Patch of Lakeshore Quilters

 A Patch of Lakeshore Quilters is committed to community education.
 They helped teachers with quilting classes at local middle schools.
 One year, members served as artists-in residence for the local high school, doing presentations on quilting as an art form.
 The group has taken quilt show to nursing homes in Manitowoc, sponsored a bus trip for art students in Manitowoc Public Schools to the Milwaukee Museum of Art to view the Gee’s Bend Quilts.

 A Patch of Lakeshore Quilters has a solid foundation in Manitowoc County and will be here for as long as quilters are interested in quilting.
-Meetings are held on the second Thursday of each month at 6:45 pm at Ascend Services, 2818 Meadow Lane, Maitowoc.
+Meetings are held on the second Thursday of each month at 6:45 pm at Ascend Services, 2818 Meadow Lane, Manitowoc.
 Meetings are open to the public and membership is open to anyone interested in quilting.